 As a subsidiary of Menasha Corporation, ORBIS has a rich history in packaging.
-For more than 150 years, Menasha Corporation has been dedicated to a customer-focused approach to providing a diversified offering of high quality material handling and packaging products and services for a wide variety of industries.
+For more than 160 years, Menasha Corporation has been dedicated to a customer-focused approach to providing a diversified offering of high quality material handling and packaging products and services for a wide variety of industries.
 Menasha has celebrated great success because of their unfailing foresight and courage to develop new products, expand into new markets and step beyond traditional thinking.
+Today, Menasha Corporation is based in Neenah, Wis.

 1849 Companies in many different industries were searching for safe, efficient ways to transport their product from their manufacturing or processing site to their customers.
 To meet these needs, a small wooden pail factory was founded in Menasha, Wisconsin.